Lacandon people: History

 The first definite contact with the Lacandons occurred in the last decades of the 18th century.
 When scholars first investigated in the early 20th century, they thought that the Lacandon were the direct descendants of ancient Classic Maya people who fled into the rainforest at the time of the Spanish Conquest and remained linguistically and culturally pristine ever since.
 They made that assumption because the Lacandons' physical appearance and dress is so similar to the way the ancient Maya portrayed themselves in their murals and relief carvings.
 Scholars were also impressed by the fact that “the Lacandon resided near the remote ruins of ancient Mayan cities, had the knowledge to survive in the tropical jungle, and were neither Christian nor modernized”.
 They thought that these native people were pure Maya untouched by the outside world.
 But in recent years researchers have revealed a more complex history for the Lacandon.

 Scholars have now shown that the Lacandon are the result of a coming together of various lowland Mayan refugee groups during the period of Spanish colonial rule.
 Their “language, clothing, and customs derive from several different Colonial Era Mayan ethnic groups”.
 It appears that the Lacandon possess multiple origins and that their culture arose as different lowland Mayan groups escaped Spanish rule and fled into the forest.
 There was a blending of cultural elements as some traits of varied origin were retained while others were lost.
 The Lacandon seem to have arisen as a distinct ethnic group as late as the 18th century, meaning that they “cannot be the direct descendants of the ancient Maya since their culture did not exist before it was generated through inter-indigenous interaction”.
+In particular, Eric Thompson argued that they originated from Kejache refugees intermarrying with the Lakandon Chʼol.
+The Kejache language was close to Yucatec, thus explaining why the Lacandon language also belongs to the Yucatecan branch.

 The Lacandon seem to have originated in the Campeche and Petén regions of what is now Mexico and Guatemala and moved into the Lacandon rainforest at the end of the 18th century, a thousand years after the Classic Maya civilization collapsed.
 Unlike other Indigenous peoples in Mesoamerica, though, they were not strongly affected by outside forces until the 19th century.
 While other Indians were living under the control of the Spanish, the Lacandon lived independently deep in the tropical forest.
 Their independence allowed them to manage their contact with the outside world in a controlled way.
 Preserving their ethnic identity was not as effortless, though.
 The Lacandon deliberately remained in small, isolated groups in order to resist change.
 They used their inaccessibility and dispersed settlement pattern to protect their traditions.